RBEGamer/NixieClock/README.md

 # PCB
-Images and schematic can be found in the `./documenation` folder.
+Images, gerber and schematic can be found in the `./documenation` folder.
-The gerberfiles to manufacture the PCB too.
-You also can use a breadboard or a arduino prototyping shiled to build the simple schematic.
+You also can use a breadboard or a arduino prototyping shield to build the simple schematic.

 # CASE

-# DRILLING
+# DRILLING FOUR TUBE VARIANT
 For the top wood plate i have made drill drawing where to drill the 20mm holes for the tubes, if you are using the 10x20cm wood plates.
 The PDF can be found at `./documenation/nixie_case_drilling_plan.pdf` The important thing is that one pair of tubes are 35mm away from each other to match with 3d printed mounting brackets.